 “Misrepresenting facts” to the university or an agent of the university includes, but is not limited to, providing false grades or resumés; providing false or misleading information in an effort to receive a postponement or an extension on a test, quiz, or other assignment for the purpose of obtaining an academic or financial benefit for oneself or another individual; or providing false or misleading information in an effort to injure another student academically or financially.

 Instructor Sanctions.
 If academic misconduct is determined by the instructor, a failing grade shall be assigned to either the assignment in question or to the course grade.
 When a student is given a failing grade in a course as a result of academic misconduct, the instructor shall report in writing to the instructor’s department chair the facts of the case and the action to be taken against the student.
-The chair shall provide a copy to the student, to his or her academic dean (and the Graduate Dean in the case of graduate students) and to the Student Judicial Programs office.
+The chair shall provide a copy to the student, to his or her academic dean (and the Graduate Dean in the case of graduate students) and to the Office of Student Conduct.

 Grade Appeal Procedure.
 The Grade Appeal Procedure may be used to appeal a failing course grade, but not a failing grade given for a class assignment.
 The disciplinary penalty of a grade of F shall not be implemented until the disciplinary procedure of grade appeal process has been exhausted.
 A student may continue the course work until a final decision is made.